theJYC/jinyoungch0i.github.io/dev/_posts/2020-09-16-jinyoungxyz.markdown

 - [ ] Make the landing page 🇰🇷/🇪🇸/🇧🇷 friendly.
 - [ ] Embed images on post entries being conscious of limited repository storage.
 - [ ] Compile all featured images onto [photos](https://jinyoung.xyz/gallery/){:target="_blank"}

-I understand that the migration to Netlify's private server means that my blog is no longer [open source](https://simple.wikipedia.org/wiki/Free_and_open-source_software){:target="_blank"}.
-If you would nonetheless like to contribute or provide feedback, I encourage you to [get in touch](mailto:jinyoungsjourney@gmail.com?subject=Nice Blog!)! :)